Sumo Logic (NASDAQ:SUMO) Releases Q3 Earnings Guidance

-Sumo Logic (NASDAQ:SUMO) issued an update on its third quarter earnings guidance on Thursday morning.
+Sumo Logic (NASDAQ:SUMO) updated its third quarter earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of ($0.14) for the period, compared to the Thomson Reuters consensus estimate of ($0.15).
 The company issued revenue guidance of $60.3-$61.3 million, compared to the consensus revenue estimate of $60.11 million.Sumo Logic also updated its FY 2022 guidance to $-0.520-$-0.510 EPS.

-A number of research analysts recently issued reports on SUMO shares.
-Jefferies Financial Group dropped their target price on shares of Sumo Logic from $27.00 to $19.00 and set a hold rating on the stock in a research report on Tuesday, May 18th.
+A number of analysts have recently weighed in on the stock.
+BTIG Research downgraded shares of Sumo Logic from a buy rating to a neutral rating in a research report on Friday.
+Piper Sandler downgraded shares of Sumo Logic from an overweight rating to a neutral rating and reduced their target price for the stock from $24.00 to $20.00 in a research report on Friday.
+Jefferies Financial Group reduced their target price on shares of Sumo Logic from $27.00 to $19.00 and set a hold rating on the stock in a research report on Tuesday, May 18th.
 They noted that the move was a valuation call.
-Royal Bank of Canada dropped their target price on shares of Sumo Logic from $30.00 to $25.00 and set an outperform rating on the stock in a research report on Friday, June 4th.
-Zacks Investment Research upgraded shares of Sumo Logic from a sell rating to a hold rating in a research report on Thursday, August 5th.
-Morgan Stanley lowered their price objective on shares of Sumo Logic from $26.00 to $22.00 and set an equal weight rating on the stock in a report on Tuesday, May 25th.
-Finally, BTIG Research lowered their price objective on shares of Sumo Logic from $35.00 to $27.00 and set a buy rating on the stock in a report on Friday, June 4th.
-They noted that the move was a valuation call.
-Four research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has an average rating of Buy and a consensus target price of $26.56.
+Royal Bank of Canada reduced their target price on shares of Sumo Logic from $30.00 to $25.00 and set an outperform rating on the stock in a research report on Friday, June 4th.
+Finally, Zacks Investment Research raised shares of Sumo Logic from a sell rating to a hold rating in a research report on Thursday, August 5th.
+Six analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to MarketBeat, the company presently has a consensus rating of Hold and an average target price of $25.11.

 Sumo Logic, Inc provides cloud-native software-as-a-service platform that enables organizations to address the challenges and opportunities presented by digital transformation, modern applications, and cloud computing worldwide.
 Its platform enables organizations to automate the collection, ingestion, and analysis of application, infrastructure, security, and IoT data to derive actionable insights.